-Our skeleton is the frame that supports our bodies, holds our organs and helps us move.
+The skeleton is the frame that supports our bodies, protects our organs and helps us move.
 Print off a drawing of the human skeleton and label the key bones and joints.
 What is the biggest bone?
 Identify a ball joint and a hinge joint.

-Identify the structural type for three different buildings.
+Identify the structural type for two different buildings.
+Find an example of each of the following types of structures: a trabeated, or column and beam structure; an arcaded system or series of arches or vaults, a cantilevered structure.
+Label each structure.
 Look for repetitive elements that appear to frame or support the structure of the building.
-Label one a trabeated or column and beam structure.
-Label one building an arcaded system or series of arches or vaults.
+Label one a trabeated, or column and beam, structure.
+Label one building an arcaded system, or series, of arches or vaults.

 Activity 2 Structural Forces at Work

 Two principal forces in any structure can be seen when you draw a line along the edge of a sponge to divide it into two sections.
 Bend the sponge.
 Notice that the holes on one side of the sponge are getting larger.
 This side is in tension.
 The holes on the other side are getting smaller.
 That side is in compression.
 Tension is like pulling apart and compression is like pushing together.
 Some materials are stronger in tension, others in compression.
 Take a look at the structural forces lab and explore forces on different materials.

 Activity 3 Columns + Beams